Clarkson-Applied-Data-Science/NYCTaxiTrips_MandaBhavanaIA626/README.md

 ## 6️ What is the average overall computed trip distance?
 (Use Haversine Distance)
 The Haversine formula was applied to calculate trip distances based on each record’s pickup and drop-off latitude and longitude coordinates.
 This formula accounts for the Earth’s curvature, providing an accurate estimate of distance traveled.

-Average Trip Distance: ≈ 2.7 miles
+Average Trip Distance: ≈ 3.44 km
 Analysis

 The majority of NYC taxi trips are short-distance rides, typically under 5 miles, concentrated around dense urban areas such as Manhattan.